 Aggressive behavior such as hitting, kicking, pinching, and destroying of other peoples’ things.

 The consequences for these actions can be time out, a particular item being taken away, getting “grounded”, writing apology letters, etc.

 I also implemented a thing I call reflections.
 My older kids really showed positive improvement when I implemented this a few years ago.
-I am in the process of writing a post about it which I will add to this post when it is complete.
+You can read about reflections here.

 In our home, we do have a lot of rules, but they are all relevant to our household.
 You may only have 4 or 5 rules that you feel are important, everyone is different.
 When you do have a lot of rules though, like we do, I found the best way to keep track of them is to categorize them.